Do you know…

 You will substitute the average amounts with the total of the actual amounts.

 This approach is more common for long-standing businesses, which can utilize supported data over a longer time frame.
 It is also common to use the real retention rate; as they often change from year-to-year.
 Substitute these stats in the above formula.

 These substitutions will provide a more accurate lifetime value.
 Now, you are able to strategize which customers to take on and how much you’re willing to spend to retain them.

 For a more comprehensive approach, you can deduct marketing and acquisition costs from your CLV.

 To determine acquisition cost, calculate the total amount spent over a period of acquisition time.
 Divide this amount by the number of new customers acquired during the same period.

 This approach is useful for assessing acquisition strategies and planning new and more effective approaches – while keeping in mind the potential profit of a client over the whole lifetime period and the amount necessary to retain customers.

 Use your customer’s lifetime value metric to revamp retention strategies.
-You have the ability to target your audience efficiently and successfully provide them what they’re looking for – when they’re looking for it.
-In turn, you grow their CLV, loyalty and your bottom line!
+You have the ability to target your audience efficiently and successfully provide them with what they’re looking for – when they’re looking for it.
+In turn, you grow their CLV, loyalty, and your bottom line!